 An unfamiliar motorbike with a foreign number plate always raises interest from the locals of countries left out of the trodden path of mainstream tourism.
 Often, it’s the youth that quickly spot unusual vehicles and riders from beyond their nation’s borders and the attention that comes from being recognised as an alien can prove to be a bit of a challenge for the unsuspecting traveller.

 The scrutiny and interest from the locals, although friendly and well intended, can be overwhelming.
-Usually, people congregate around you at any road side stop with smiles or frowns of suspicion.
-Some offer hospitality, food, water, coffee, tea but all eventually ask the same questions repetitively, endlessly time and time again: “Where are you from?
+People congregate around you at any road side stop with smiles or inquisitive frowns.
+Some offer hospitality, food, water, coffee, tea and inevitably ask the same questions, endlessly time and time again: “Where are you from?
 Where are you going?
 Why are you here?
 How old are you?
 Are you married?
-Please sir, a selfie?” are amongst the favourites.
+Can I take a selfie?”.
+You are treated like like a fish out of water, like someone who has somehow gone incredibly astray and needs assistance.

 Sometimes however, interest can also come from those in a position of authority: the police, zealous border officials, traffic cops and of course the military, who to me are the most unpredictable of all uniformed officials.